Lyapunov exponents of the SHE for general initial data: Background and Main result

-We defer the proof of this proposition to Section~\ref{sec:Aux1}.
-Allying this proposition with \eqref{eq:intermittency} yields the proof of \eqref{eq:ldp}.
-It is worthwhile to note that the use of Proposition~\ref{prop:intermittldp} necessitates $g(\cdot)$ (in Definition~\ref{Def:HypDef}) to be a convex function and few other technical properties.
+\end{prop} We believe that this proposition should be contained in some previous works since it bears a lot of similarities with the Gartner-Ellis theorem (see \cite[Section~2.3]{DZ10}).
+We provide a proof in Section~\ref{sec:Aux1} since we are unable to find the exact statement in the literature.
+Allying Proposition~\ref{prop:intermittldp} with \eqref{eq:intermittency} yields the proof of \eqref{eq:ldp}.
+It is worthwhile to note that the use of Proposition~\ref{prop:intermittldp} necessitates $g(\cdot)$ (in \eqref{eq:Gp}) to be a convex function and to satisfy few other technical properties.
 Under the assumption that $\big(g,\{f_t\}_{t\geq 0}\big)$ belong to a class $\mathbf{Hyp}$, the following lemma shows that $g(\cdot)$ indeed satisfies those properties.
 The proof of this lemma is deferred to Section~\ref{sec:Aux2}.

-\begin{lemma} For any set of functions $\big(g,\{f_t\}_{t\geq 0}\big)$ in the class $\mathbf{Hyp}$, we have the following: \begin{enumerate}[(i)] \item $g$ is convex and non-negative. \item For every $p > 0$ and $\omega>0$, define
+\begin{lemma} For any set of functions $\big(g,\{f_t\}_{t\geq 0}\big)$ in the class $\mathbf{Hyp}$, we have the following: \begin{enumerate}[(i)] \item $g$ is convex and non-negative. \item For every $p > 0$ and $\gamma>0$, define

-Then there exists $T_0 > 0$ such that for $t > T_0$, $\mathrm{MAX}^{f}_{p,\omega}(t)$ is nonempty for all $p,\omega>0$.
-Define $x_{p,\omega}(t):= \argmax\big\{|x|:x\in \mathrm{MAX}^{f}_{p,\omega}(t)\big\}$.
-There exists a constant $C=C(p,\omega)>0$ such that for all $t > T_0$, $|x_{q,\omega}(t)| \leq C t$ for all $\frac{p}{2} < q < 2p$. \end{enumerate}
+Then there exists $T_0 > 0$ such that for $t > T_0$, $\mathrm{MAX}^{f}_{p,\gamma}(t)$ is nonempty for all $p,\gamma>0$.
+Define $x_{p,\gamma}(t):= \argmax\big\{|x|:x\in \mathrm{MAX}^{f}_{p,\gamma}(t)\big\}$.
+There exists a constant $C=C(p,\gamma)>0$ such that for all $t > T_0$, $|x_{q,\gamma}(t)| \leq C t$ for all $\frac{p}{2} < q < 2p$. \end{enumerate}

 \end{lemma}